Among popular networking vendors, Ubiquiti has a unique approach, called UniFi, that fits all user demographics, from novice to enterprise-class.

 However, this AP-mode-as-a-system is not available in all brands of Wi-Fi systems.
 Some canned systems, such as Google Nest Wifi, only have this AP mode when you use each hardware unit individually.
 Among advanced DIY Wi-Fi mesh system approaches, UniFi is an example that doesn’t support the AP mode.

 To be clear, this lack of hardware role flexibility is not necessarily a drawback.
 To have a truly advanced network, you need a single-NAT setup—the UniFi console must be the sole router of your system.
-Additionally, wired backhauling is the only way to get the best performance and reliable Wi-Fi coverage.
+Additionally, wired backhauling is the only way to achieve optimal performance and reliable Wi-Fi coverage.

 So, if you’re thinking of going the UniFi way, two things to consider: